HuitingLiu/stanford-corenlp-python/README.md

 	unzip stanford-corenlp-full-2014-08-27.zip

 Then launch the server:

-    python corenlp.py

-Optionally, you can specify a host or port:
+    You need specify to a host, a port, model directory and version:

-    python corenlp.py -H 0.0.0.0 -p 3456
+    python corenlp.py -H localhost -p 1998 -d ./stanford-corenlp-full-2017-06-09/ -v 3.8.0

-That will run a public JSON-RPC server on port 3456.
+That will run a public JSON-RPC server on port 1988.

 Assuming you are running on port 8080, the code in `client.py` shows an example parse: